BDC Hamburger Icon

 Don’t compromise company culture.

-Ask your current team members to recommend remote workers who would be a good match for your company culture.
-Team members can be compensated for referring quality candidates or invited as part of a virtual or in-person interview process.
+Ask your current team members to recommend remote workers who match your company culture well.
+Team members can be compensated for referring quality candidates or invited to an in-person or virtual interview.

 As Head of Acquisition at insurtech company Next Insurance, I specialize in performance-based marketing through a variety of online channels.
 I have worked in companies spanning the tech world, from e-commerce through to travel, personal finance, and insurance.
 With skills garnered in my 13+ years of experience in online marketing and growth hacking for these diverse companies, I now lead Next Insurance’s acquisition efforts to create a global brand.